-PHIL: One of the big debates that’s sort of out there today is about the propriety or impropriety of multi-site churches where they’ll use video to broadcast the pastor’s message to various locations in a community.
-And now even all around the United States.
+PHIL: One of the big debates that’s sort of out there today is about the propriety or impropriety of multi-site churches where they’ll, you know, use video to broadcast the pastor’s message to various locations in a community, and now even all around the United States.
 What are your thoughts about multi-site churches where one pastor teaches a group of churches by video?

-PHIL: You’ve also expressed concern, especially lately, the past two or three years, about these growing sort of personality cults that are wrapped around some of these men and, you know, the idea if you’re not a rock star pastor, then you haven’t really attained whatever.
+PHIL: Yeah.
+You’ve also expressed concern, especially lately, the past two or three years, about these growing sort of personality cults that are wrapped around some of these men; and, you know, the idea that if you’re not a rock star pastor then you haven’t really attained whatever.
 Talk about that.

-I mean, look around at Grace Church, we’ve been taking in people, we often say this, I don’t know, what 75-80 new members a month for years and years and years and we think about 85 percent of them are thirties and under and have been for at least ten years.
+I mean, look around at Grace Church.
+We’ve been taking in people – we often say this – I don’t know, what, seventy-five, eighty new members a month for years and years and years; and we think about eighty-five percent of them are thirties and under, and have been for at least ten years.
 You know what?
-The Lord is reaching those people in a church that pays no attention to pop culture.
+The Lord is reaching those people in a church that pays no attention to the pop culture.
 We don’t drink beer openly, publicly.
 We’re not trying to play with the culture.
-We don’t want people to walk in here and say, “Wow, this is cool.
-This feels comfortable to me.
-It’s like a nightclub.”
+We want people to walk in here and say, “Wow, this is cool.
+This feels comfortable to me, it’s like a nightclub.”

-PHIL: I mean, you’ve been here for 43 years.
+PHIL: I mean, you’ve been here for forty-three years, so –

 JOHN: Oh, okay.

 I think it’s a dangerous thing to go on the road and begin to believe your press clippings.
 I think you need the accountability of a congregation, leadership and men around you that care for you and love you, and speak into your life.
-And that’s been the genius of being here is having friends like you and you tell me things frequently that I don’t particularly care to hear. (laughter) But you always do it kindly.
+And that’s been the genius of being here is having friends like you.
+And you tell me things frequently that I don’t particularly care to hear.
+But you always do it kindly.